The Right to AMAPCEO Representation (OPS)

 The dispute resolution process is an integral part of your Collective Agreement (Article 15) and an important advantage of being a unionized professional.
 This is the means through which you can get help addressing workplace issues or alleged breaches of your collective agreement rights or other terms and conditions of your employment.

-If your issue is not resolved at this informal stage, or if you wish to bypass it, you can file a Stage One dispute, at which point you will have the right to have a Workplace Representative join you and represent you.
+If your issue is not resolved at this informal stage, or if you wish to bypass it, you can request that AMAPCEO review the file and consider filing a formal dispute on your behalf, at which point you will have the right to have a Workplace Representative join you and represent you.
 This must be done within 30 working days of you becoming aware of the issue.
 You will have AMAPCEO representation throughout the formal stages of the process.

-Search for an AMAPCEO Workplace Representative at Public Health Ontario, and get in touch by email to see if they can help you with your matter.
+Search for a Workplace Representative, and get in touch by email to see if they can help you with your matter.
+They do not have to be in your Ministry.